zeya-anwar/UnrealBlueprintSDK/README.md

 1. Overview:
 ----
-Unreal 4.9 Blueprint SDKs for PlayFab
+Unreal 4.9 Blueprint SDKs for PlayFab - BETA

 The Unreal Blueprint SDK-Collection includes three separate Unreal 4.9 plugins.
 You should only install 1 of these plugins in any Unreal project.